Facts About Jupiter: The Biggest Planet in the Solar System

 -

 NASA’s Juno spacecraft entered a polar orbit of Jupiter in 2016.
 Juno is studying Jupiter’s atmosphere and interior structure to determine the composition of the planet and to help scientists learn how giant planets were formed.
-The mission will continue until September 2025 or until the end of Juno’s operational life.
+The mission will continue until the end of Juno’s operational life.

 -